Mid Penn Bancorp, Inc. (MPB): History, Ownership, Mission, How It Works & Makes Money

 Mid Penn Bancorp, Inc. (MPB) Mission and Values

 Mid Penn Bancorp, Inc. emphasizes building strong community relationships and delivering personalized financial solutions, guiding its operations beyond simple profit metrics.
-This focus shapes their interactions with customers and their role within the local economies they serve.
+This focus shapes their interactions with customers and their role within the local economies they serve, a strategy that has helped the company grow its total assets to approximately $6.3 billion as of May 2025.

 Mid Penn Bancorp, Inc. (MPB) How It Works